 Entrepreneurial creativity can’t thrive in a vacuum.
 It needs data and knowledge, and constant exposure to new ideas and perspectives.
 If you spend 100% of your time focusing only on your narrow niche, you’re likely to miss opportunities that are hiding in plain sight.

 I find that podcasts are a great way to expand my mind, especially while engaging in otherwise idle activities: driving, hiking, running, or working out on the elliptical, for example.

 I’ve discovered some favorites over the years.
-They’re all available for free via your preferred podcast provider (my personal favorite for Apple devices is Overcast).
+They’re all available for free via your preferred podcast app (my personal favorite for Apple devices is Overcast).

 Here are my picks for the Top Ten Podcasts for Entrepreneurs:

 - Masters of Scale with Reid Hoffman: Masters of Scale is a business and finance podcast hosted by Reid Hoffman, co-founder of LinkedIn and venture capitalist at Greylock.
 In each episode, Hoffman introduces a theory on how businesses can scale from zero to a gazillion and tests its validity by interviewing founders about their path to scale.

 - Gimlet Media’s The Pitch: Each episode takes you behind closed doors and into the world of startups: how people sell their ideas, what makes investors tick, and how these initial conversations can bloom into business deals—or die on the vine.

 - Gimlet Media’s StartUp: StartUp is a documentary series about entrepreneurial life.
 The show has been downloaded tens of millions of times since its launch in 2014.
 Start with Season One and binge the entire series.